urbancamo/urbancamo.github.io/adif-processor.md

 the content of the ADIF field `SAT_MODE` - this has no effect on the QSO visualisation.

 If you have non-Satellite
-QSOs in the same ADIF input file they can be visualised normally by specifying the down-link band used for the Satellite QSOs in the `Satellite Band` form field.
+QSOs in the same ADIF input file they can be visualised normally by specifying the up-link band used for the Satellite QSOs in the `Satellite Band` form field.

 So for example if you have `13cm` QSOs via `QO-100` and `2m` VHF QSOs locally on a SOTA activation then enter `13cm` in the `Satellite Band` form field.
 Only QSOS in the input file with band `13cm` will be visualized as satellite contacts.